Zero-Crossing Detectors – Effectively Protect Sensitive Electronic Equipment

 Figure 2: A Circuit Board

 Apply an input signal at the non-inverting terminal of the operational amplifier.
-At this instance, the voltage reference level is at zero.
+In this instance, the voltage reference level is at zero.
 The system will compare the sine wave at the op-amp’s input with the voltage reference.

-Every instance, the sine wave’s phase will shift from negative to positive and vice versa.
+In every instance, the sine wave’s phase will shift from negative to positive and vice versa.

 Let’s consider each probable scenario of the input signal.